 Planning your day

-At university you won’t have anyone to wake you up and get you out of bed.
-You’ll have to set your own alarm (perhaps put it at the other side of your bedroom?) and make sure you get an early night if you’ve something on important the next morning.
+At university, you won’t have anyone to wake you up and get you out of bed.
+You’ll have to set your own alarm (perhaps put it on the other side of your bedroom?) and make sure you get an early night if you’ve something important the next morning.
 You’ll have to make sure you get to all your lectures and tutorials and any other meetings you might have with the right work done for the right time.

 University might be the first opportunity you’ve really had to meet people from other walks of life and backgrounds.
 You’ll soon find this isn’t an issue, and it’s great to be able to talk to others and ask people questions about their culture.

 Life admin is hard